Mixing in two-dimensional shear flow with smooth fluctuations: General relations

-The first terms in the angular brackets in Eqs. (\ref{lambda},\ref{tumbling}) are related to the regular terms in right hand sides of Eqs. (\ref{homog6},\ref{homog7}), whereas the second terms in the angular brackets in Eqs. (\ref{lambda},\ref{tumbling}) are related to the terms with the random variable $\zeta$ in the right hand sides of Eqs. (\ref{homog6},\ref{homog7}).
+The first terms in the angular brackets in Eqs. (\ref{lambda},\ref{tumbling}) are related to the regular terms in right hand sides of Eqs. (\ref{homog6},\ref{homog7}), whereas the second terms in the angular brackets are related to the terms with random variable $\zeta$ there.
 To find the latter contributions, one should find increments of $\varrho,\phi$, caused by $\zeta$, take into account the increments in the right hand sides of Eqs. (\ref{homog6},\ref{homog7}) and then average the products of the increments and $\zeta$, using Eq. (\ref{homog4}).
 The quantities (\ref{lambda},\ref{tumbling}) are expressed in terms of the statistics of the angle $\phi$ and can be calculated irrespective to the statistics of $\varrho$.

-The Langevin equations (\ref{homog6},\ref{homog7}) with the random variable governed by Eq. (\ref{homog4}) enable one to establish the Fokker-Planck equations for the probability density function (PDF) of the variable $\phi$ or the Fokker-Planck equation for the joint PDF of the variables $\varrho,\phi$.
+The Langevin equations (\ref{homog6},\ref{homog7}) with the random variable governed by Eq. (\ref{homog4}) enable one to establish the Fokker-Planck equations either for the PDF of the variable $\phi$ only or for the joint PDF of the variables $\varrho,\phi$.
 The corresponding technique is well known \cite{oksendal2003stochastic,klebaner2005introduction}.
-Therefore we do not present the derivation of the Fokker-Planck equations, focusing on analysing their solutions.
+Therefore, we do not present the derivation of the Fokker-Planck equations, focusing on analysing their solutions.

 We begin with the Fokker-Planck equation for PDF of $\phi$, $P(\phi)$.
 The equation follows from Eqs. (\ref{homog7},\ref{homog4}):